-Comer Children’s Hospital offers comprehensive diagnosis and treatment for Wilms tumor.
+Comer Children’s offers comprehensive diagnosis and treatment for Wilms tumor.
 As one of the busiest pediatric cancer programs in the Midwest, we have the expertise and resources to care for children with any type of Wilms tumor.

 The most important initial test in diagnosing Wilms tumor is a CT scan.
 The scan reveals the location of the tumor in one or both kidneys and shows the extent of the disease.
 This begins the staging process to determine if the tumor has spread to other parts of the abdomen or to the lungs.